gSchool/cne-precourse-curriculum/README.md

 **Java**

-In order to enroll in CNT you must be able to:
+In order to enroll in CNE you must be able to:

 - Setup Java 8 on your local machine
 - Build and run basic Java applications